tonycknight/pkgchk-cli/README.md

 This tool tries to do just that.
 It wraps `dotnet list package` and interprets the output for vulnerabilities.
 Anything found will return in a non-zero return code, and you get some nice markdown to make your PRs obvious.
 And because it's a `dotnet tool`, using it in a CI pipeline is as easy as using it on your dev machine.

+## If you want to use this as a Github Action

+A Github Action is available - see [pkgchk-action](https://github.com/tonycknight/pkgchk-action).

 ## What you need to install it

 :warning: This tool only works with .Net SDK 7.0.200 or higher.